ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The structure of an ACME authorization resource is as follows:

 type (required, string):
 : The type of this authorization.
-The only defined value is "DNSName."
+The only defined value is "dns-name."
 Servers may create authorizations of any type.
 For instance, servers may wish to define a payment-related authorization type.

-dnsName (optional, string):
+dns-name (optional, string):
-: For authorizations of type "DNSName," this value MUST contain a fully-qualified DNS name in ASCII form, which indicates the DNS name to be authorized.
+: For authorizations of type "dns-name," this value MUST contain a fully-qualified DNS name in ASCII form, which indicates the DNS name to be authorized.